-For cell wall staining, fission yeast cells were cultured in YES-Glucose or YES-Glycerol for different times in the absence or presence of 0.3 mM of GSH.
-Cells from 1 ml aliquots were recovered by centrifugation, stained with 1 µl of 0.5 mg/ml calcofluor white, and images were acquired from samples spotted on glass slides with a Leica Stellaris 8 confocal microscope using a 63X/1.40 Plan Apo objective (6 stacks of 0.61 µm each).
-The percentage of septated (one septa), multiseptated (two or more septa), and lysed cells, was calculated at the indicated time points for each strain and condition from three independent experiments. n≥ 100 cells were counted from several images captured during each replicate.
+For cell wall staining, cells were recovered from 1 ml aliquots by centrifugation, stained with 1 µl of 0.5 mg/ml calcofluor white, and images were acquired from samples spotted on glass slides using a Leica Stellaris 8 confocal microscope with a 63X/1.40 Plan Apo objective (6 stacks of 0.61 µm each).
+The percentage of septated (one septa), multiseptated (two or more septa) and lysed cells was calculated at the indicated time points for each strain and condition from three independent experiments. n≥ 100 cells were counted from multiple images taken during each replicate.

 Western blot analysis.